 Typical symptoms of knee instability

-Knee instability often presents as a feeling of unsecure walking, with pain occurring after increased strain (running, sports, lack of rest etc) Over time, as the issue is aggravated, even mildly, the knee can buckle.
+Knee instability often presents as a feeling of insecure walking, with pain occurring after increased strain (running, sports, lack of rest, etc).
+Over time, as the issue is aggravated, even mildly, the knee can buckle.
 From here, if the instability is not diagnosed and treated, the cartilage is at greatly increased risk of wear and tear, leading to osteoarthritis, which is not reversible and can only be managed.

 How do you get diagnosed?

 Best performed by an orthopaedic surgeon, examination can also be done by an experienced physio or other specialist.
-There are a few different tests that can be done to confirm various levels of stability, and these are usually performed in the clinic by manuipulating the knee in various positions and movements.
-This will help them to confirm which parts of the knee are affected and not, and provides a much clearer insight into the instability.
+A few different tests can be done to confirm various levels of stability, and these are usually performed in the clinic by manipulating the knee in various positions and movements.
+This will help them confirm which parts of the knee are affected and not, and provide a much clearer insight into the instability.

-If the test successfully confirms instability, this will usually be correlated with imaging methods like MRI, x-ray or ultrasound, to locate the exact issue and provide the best information to look at treatment.
+If the test successfully confirms instability, it will usually be correlated with imaging methods like MRI, X-ray, or ultrasound to locate the exact issue and provide the best information for treatment.

 Treatment and therapy for an unstable knee

-Depending on how severe the issue is, the treatment is normally conservative (non-surgical).
-In the instance that it’s an injured ligament, the knee needs time to heal before proper treatment is undertaken.
-This is mostly done with a combination of physiotherapy and targeted exercises to build up muscle, and is often best support with the use of stabilising knee supports.
+The treatment is normally conservative (non-surgical), depending on how severe the issue is.
+If it’s an injured ligament, the knee needs time to heal before proper treatment is undertaken.
+This is mostly done with a combination of physiotherapy and targeted exercises to build up muscle, and it is often best supported with the use of stabilising knee supports.

 If the damage is too severe for therapy alone, surgery is often the best course of treatment, coupled with post-op therapy and bracing.